Node.js File Metadata: Permissions, Symlinks, Sparse Files, and Special Paths

 if (entry.isDirectory()) recurse(path.join(dir, entry.name));

 }The { withFileTypes: true } option returns Dirent objects instead of strings.
-Each Dirent has the same type-checking methods as Stats, but without needing a separate stat() call.
-On Linux, this information comes from the readdir syscall itself (via d_type), so it's free - no extra system call needed.
+Each Dirent has the same type-checking methods as Stats, but without requiring a separate stat() call.
+On Linux, this information usually comes from the readdir syscall itself through d_type, so there is no extra system call.
+Some filesystems report DT_UNKNOWN; for those entries, fall back to lstat().

 Links and Inodes

-A file's path is just a name.
-Its real identity is the inode - a data structure the filesystem maintains containing all metadata (permissions, timestamps, size, block pointers) plus a unique number.
-The inode stores everything about the file except two things: its name and its content.
-Names live in directories (which are themselves files containing name-to-inode mappings).
+The dev and ino fields lead to a deeper point: a path is a name, not the file's identity.
+On POSIX-like filesystems, that identity is the inode, a filesystem data structure containing metadata such as permissions, timestamps, size, block pointers, and a unique number within that filesystem.
+The inode stores everything about the file except its name and its content.
+Names live in directories as name-to-inode mappings.
 Content lives in data blocks that the inode points to.

-This separation is fundamental.
-When you open /home/user/file.txt, the kernel walks the path component by component: look up the root inode, find home in the root directory, load the home inode, find user in that directory, load the user inode, find file.txt, load its inode.
-The path is a lookup chain.
+That separation is what path lookup walks through.
+When you open /home/user/file.txt, the kernel resolves the path component by component: start at the root inode, find home in the root directory, load the home inode, find user, load that inode, then find file.txt and load its inode.
+The path is the lookup chain.
 The inode is the destination.

-And because the name is separate from the file, you can have multiple names pointing to the same file.
+Because the name is separate from the inode, more than one name can point to the same file.

 Hard Links

 A hard link is another directory entry pointing to the same inode.
-Both names are equal.
-There's no "original" and "copy."
-They share content, metadata, everything - because they are the same file.
+Both names are equal; there is no original and copy.
+They share content, metadata, and permissions because they are the same file underneath.

 fs.writeFileSync('a.txt', 'hello');